Go directly to product information

 Culinary use and preparation

-Due to its intense flavour, pepper is rarely used in Ethiopia in itself, but in the spice mixtures berber and mekelesha, a mixture of timiz, cinnamon, cloves, black pepper, nutmeg, black onion seed and black cardamom.
+Because of its intense flavor, the pepper is rarely used in Ethiopia in itself, but in the spice mixtures berber and mekelesha, a mixture of timiz, cinnamon, cloves, black pepper, nutmeg, black onion seed and black cardamom.

-The easiest way to use long pepper is to cut or break the pepper into pieces and then grind or pound these pieces, for example in a coffee grinder that you have specially designed for grinding spices.
+The easiest way to use long pepper is to cut or break it into pieces and then grind or pound these pieces, for example in a coffee grinder that you have specifically designed for grinding spices.

-Cape long pepper combines excellently with lamb, goat meat, fresh goat cheese (in combination with olive oil and green herbs), duck, game and in general dishes in which cinnamon, cloves and nutmeg (ehuru) are (can be) used.
+Cape long pepper combines excellently with lamb, goat meat, fresh goat cheese (in combination with olive oil and green herbs), duck, game and in general dishes in which cinnamon, cloves and nutmeg (ehuru) are (or can be) used.

 Features: